Audi A6 Avant Review 2024

 With superb engineering, distant and quiet engines, plus extremely slippery aerodynamics that help keep wind noise to a whisper, the Audi A6 Avant is a very refined car indeed.
 It fully delivers the premium car experience and, again, does more than a passing impression of the luxurious A8 limo.

 Such exceptionally low interior noise levels can be disturbed if you, say, try to drive the 40 TDI like a sports car.
-The 45 TFSI will also betray its revvy Volkswagen Golf GTI roots if you drive it like the hot hatch it came from.
+The 45 TFSI engine will also betray its revvy Volkswagen Golf GTI roots if you drive it like the hot hatch it came from.
 But such moments are exceptions, and in the car’s natural element – the motorway – it’s superb.

 All the standard safety features come as standard on the Audi A6 Avant, including automotive emergency braking (which Audi calls Pre-Sense).
 It’s high-tech active safety features where car companies make the difference these days.
 For example, there is a choice of three different types of high-intensity headlights, including Audi’s famous HD Matrix LED headlights.
 These throw out as much ultra-intense light as possible, where you need it, without blinding oncoming drivers.